Italy deploys emergency field hospitals to fight COVID-19

 "If they have a high fever ... breathing disorders or abnormally rapid breath of more than 20 breaths a minute, then they are immediately taken to an emergency zone," the Cremona hospital's chief emergencies officer Antonio Cuzzoli told AFP.

-These severe cases are then walked or wheeled to a designated emergency room along a red line on the ground that makes sures they come nowhere near other patients.
+These severe cases are then walked or wheeled to a designated emergency room along a red line on the ground that makes sure they come nowhere near other patients.

 Cuzzoli's field hospital went up just as the Italian health crisis was unfolding on Feb 22.